Nadi-System/nadi-system/paper.md

 # Summary
 We present Network Analysis and Data Integration (NADI), a developing software framework designed to facilitate river data analysis and visualization.
-The initial and final phases of research often consists of repetitive and onerous tasks involving data analysis and visualization often done through domain specific software packages or general purpose programming languages.
-NADI provides a combination of features that compliment those existing tools, it specializes on algorithms based on network connectivity, interactive plotting capabilities, integration with different modeling tools, and a generalized plugin system to run user-defined functions on each node or the whole network.
-Our approach enables users to spend less time on data preparation and visualization and more time developing actual model algorithms, ultimately enhancing the accuracy and comprehensiveness of hydrological models.
+NADI comes with a Domain Specific Programming Language (DSL) that has an intuitive syntax for network metadata analysis as well as a generalized plugin system to run user-defined functions on each node or the whole network.
+Our approach enables users to spend less time on data preparation and visualization and more time developing actual model algorithms, ultimately enhancing the accuracy and comprehensiveness of hydrological models compared to using specialized software or general purpose programming languages.

 # Statement of need
 Hydrologic modeling, which involves integrating diverse data to simulate complex processes [@singhMathematicalModelingWatershed2002; @clarkImprovingRepresentationHydrologic2015; @loucksWaterResourceSystems2017], is hindered by manual and time-consuming data organization tasks, resulting on time drain, disengagement, information overload and human errors [@brunsTediousWorkDeveloping2024, @readStateScienceEvolving2021]